 Potting media should be heat treated using steam, aerated steam, or other moist heat applications.
 If using a dry heat source, media should be moistened to near field capacity.
 Heat potting media until the temperature of the coolest portion of the treated soil has maintained a temperature of at least 140 F (60 C) for at least 30 minutes.
-This heat treatment regime is lethal to most plant pathogenic fungi and oomycetes such as Phytophthora but does not do not kill all soil microooganisms and will not result in “sterile” soil.
+This heat treatment regime is lethal to most plant pathogenic fungi and oomycetes such as Phytophthora (Table 2) but does not kill all soil microorganisms and will not result in “sterile” soil.

 Excessive heating at high temperatures (generally above 180-212 F [82-100 C]) can increase the potential for phytotoxicity.
 Potting media, especially those containing readily-decomposed organic matter, can develop levels of ammonium, manganese, or other compounds that are phytotoxic to some plants.
 Phytotoxicity is usually temporary and is reduced over time or with leaching.

 As noted in the BMPs, care must be taken to avoid contamination of potting media after heat treatment.
 Heat treated material should only be transferred into sanitized containers using sanitized tools by workers with clean gloves following phytosanitary working practices.

 Solar heating.
 When heat-treating nursery potting media using solar energy (solarization), temperatures fluctuate based on sun exposure.
 The effectiveness of solar heating is also limited by the time required for heat to penetrate the media.
 In a static solarization system (media is not mixed during heating), potting media depth from the side of the container or pile should no more than 6-10 inches (15-25 cm).
 Media should be moistened to near field capacity before solarization to increase the effectiveness of the heat treatment and to improve transfer and retention of heat by the media.